How to know when, why and how to buy a new mattress

-Buying a new mattress is a lot like buying car insurance.
+Buying a new mattress can be as confusing as buying car insurance.
 Comparing features and price from brand to brand is challenging because there are so many variables.
 Inner spring or latex, organic or natural, euro-top, pillow-top or luxury-plush – the combinations are endless.
 And because buying a new bed isn’t a frequent purchase (thank goodness!), the learning curve will always be painful.

 Being able to sort through the clutter of information in the mattress industry and hone in on what matters to you – a GREAT night’s sleep – will help you make an informed purchase.
 Before you visit a mattress retailer, arm yourself with a healthy dose of common sense and learn the difference between myth and truth.

 The Better Sleep Council recommends replacing your mattress every 7-10 years, depending on comfort and support.
-The truth is that the life of a mattress varies wildly, which depends on how you take care of it, how you sleep on it and how often you rotate it.
+The truth is that the life of a mattress varies wildly, which may depend on your body size and how you sleep as well as how you take care of it and how often you rotate it.

-Think of your mattress as performance gear for your sleep.
-Just like a good pair of running shoes can help you run faster and prevent injuries, a supportive mattress can deliver better, healthier sleep.
-You’ll know when it’s time to get a new mattress based on how you feel when you wake up.
+Think of your mattress as performance gear for sleep.
+Just like supportive, well-fitting running shoes can help prevent injuries, a supportive mattress can deliver healthier, more restorative sleep.
+You’ll know when it’s time to shop for a new mattress based on how you feel when you wake up.

-- Soft mattresses tend conform to your shape but fail to deliver uniform support across the entire body.
+- Soft mattresses conform to your shape but fail to deliver uniform support across your entire body.

-- Medium firm mattresses tend to deliver equally on conformability and support and alleviate pressure point pain in most people.
+- Medium firm mattresses deliver equally on conformability and support and alleviate pressure point pain in most people.

-- Very firm mattresses offer good support but little (if any) conformability, which can lead to pressure point pain.
+- Very firm mattresses offer solid support but little (if any) conformability, which can lead to pressure point pain.

 Most people need at least a month to adjust their bodies to a new sleep surface.
-Considering how long we spend in bed in a 24 hour period, it’s no wonder that our muscles and joints have a memory of how to find the most comfortable spot on the mattress.
+Considering how long we spend in bed in a 24 hour period, it’s no wonder that our muscles and joints retain a memory of how to find the most comfortable spot on the mattress.
 Does that mean you should only buy from a mattress retailer that offers a comfort guarantee?
 Not necessarily.
-If you’ve done your research, shopped around and spent time testing out a variety of mattresses, your mattress purchase should be a natural progression of those activities.
+If you’ve done your research, shopped around and spent time testing a variety of mattresses, your body will still take time to adjust but it will happen.

 - Sleep in a variety of positions and places on the mattress so the entire surface compresses evenly.

 Mattress warranties do not refer to the life expectation of your purchase.
-The warranty covers workmanship and materials and just like many products used with extreme regularity, you’ll notice wear and tear before you reach the end of the warranty.
+The warranty covers defects in workmanship and materials.
+Just like many products used with extreme regularity, you’ll notice wear and tear before you reach the end of the warranty.